Guide last updated by Katie Radford, November 2024

 The sections on the Leeward Islands and the British Virgin Islands in Dupont J, The Common Law Abroad: Constitutional and Legal Legacy of the British Empire (Fred B Rothman Publications 2001) give detailed information about the historical and legal development of the BVI.

-Journal articles may be found using databases available from the IALS Law Databases page, including Law Journal Library (part of HeinOnline), Westlaw, Lexis+ and the Index to Legal Periodicals.
+Journal articles may also be found using databases available from the IALS Law Databases page, including Law Journal Library (part of HeinOnline), Westlaw, Lexis+ and the Index to Legal Periodicals.

 The British Virgin Islands Financial Services Commission website includes select legislation relating to anti money laundering, business and companies, banking, insolvency, insurance and corporate affairs.